The Office of Residential Services, headed by Mat Fonseca, oversees the following departments:

 Dr. Jennifer Maehr

-Medical Director, Somatic Health and Dietary Services
+Medical Director, Somatic Health Services

 Executive Director for Behavioral Health Services